 Trespass Tow Company Licensing

-The Office of Consumer Protection is responsible for licensing and regulating companies that tow vehicles from private property without the permission of the owner of the vehicle.
-Howard County Code Sections 17.600, et seq., commonly referred to as the "Trespass Tow Law," sets forth the licensing and operation requirements that trespass tow companies must follow.
+The Office of Consumer Protection is responsible for registering and regulating companies that tow vehicles from private property without the permission of the owner of the vehicle.
+Howard County Code Sections 17.600, et seq., commonly referred to as the "Trespass Tow Law," sets forth the registration and operation requirements that trespass tow companies must follow.

 Trespass tow companies must be registered with the Office of Consumer Protection (OCP) before any trespass towing can be performed in Howard County.

 To register, tow companies must provide OCP with:

 - A completed application form which can be emailed to [email protected] or mailed to the address on the form.

 - Its schedule of rates for the towing and storage of vehicles (not to exceed the maximum rates set by annually by the Howard County Council);

 - A copy of the current registration certificate issued by the Maryland Motor Vehicle Administration for each tow truck operated by the company;